 2. Go out and ask

 If you learn better from face-to-face interaction, there's plenty of that to be had as well.
-Go to conferences and meet up with people who know the FM game inside and out.
+Go to conferences and meet up with people who know the facility management game inside and out.
 Attend seminars and listen to speeches about the topic.
 If you have questions, don't be afraid to speak up and ask for more information.
-Luckily, the FM community is close-knit and full of people who can offer advice.
+Luckily, the facility management community is close-knit and full of people who can offer advice.

 3. Examine others' strategies